 Controlling complexity is also an obligation of our hospitals.
 The core of the hospital computer system lies precisely in these applications, which by definition are complex.
 Business applications are heavy application that regularly evolve according to regulatory constraints and as such, require relatively frequent updates.
 Deploying them in a workstation environment is truly difficult.
 The virtualization of these applications has provided an effective solution compatible with the number of staff in the hospital sector that has stagnated even though the patients have increased.
 Furthermore, some applications require increasingly significant material resources and are easily pilotable in centralized infrastructures.

 The business specificity of the world of health is juxtaposed perfectly with the particularities of virtualization.
 First, there is mobility.
 Healthcare staff may change workstations several times and must be able to find an application environment immediately without waiting several minutes to open a desktop or session.
 However, virtualization naturally manages user nomadism because sessions with application remain functional on the servers and a use only needs to sign in on the station and instantly be in the right environment.
 In only a few seconds.
-This also complies with authentication systems using badges, chip cards and even CPS cards.
+This also complies with Primary or secondary authentication Authentication allows a user to guarantee his or her identity before... systems using badges, chip cards and even CPS cards.
 The authentication system is brought near to the machine, and a few seconds later, the practitioner can consult the patient’s file.
 Then, there is access from anywhere.
 More and more city doctors, from their office, can access environments or data about a hospital.
 Very simply, and secured, virtualization helps them to log in, including with heterogeneous equipment.
 Also, nowadays, Macs are often the computers used from outside by doctors.
 Finally, one of the strongest constraints of the hospital sector is the high availability of the computer environment.
 It is difficult to imagine an emergency room where the reception posts are broken down or being updated with applications during high-traffic periods.
 This high availability is ensured by virtualization via redundancy mechanisms on servers and by application update strategies without interruption to production.

 The health sector has invested massively in the field of virtualization by finding all sorts of advantages, especially better productivity for a lower cost.
 It is not impossible that this is still a pioneering field in subjects that becoming strategic in the upcoming months and years: hyper-convergence and the private cloud in contexts of hospital clusters or the next revolutions of the workstation.